Skip to content

 In Book Two, Chen is the source of the conflict and struggles the two friends go through to reach their goal.

 In this new story, which I haven’t given a title yet, Chen is the one with a problem.
-His sister was abducted by evil warriors and he asks Wang’s help to get her back.
+Evil warriors abducted his sister, and he asks Wang’s help to get her back.

 As the main character, Wang is learning his skills as an Eternal student while helping Chen.
 This all allows the reader to see more of Wang’s character and to connect with him.